archfz/cypress-terminal-report/README.md

 > Note: If you want to display the logs when test succeed as well then check the [options](#options) for the support install.

+> Note: Currently logs do not appear in the dashboard.
+If you want to see them go to your CI runner and check the pipeline logs there.

 ![demo](https://raw.githubusercontent.com/archfz/cypress-terminal-report/master/demo.png)

 ## Install